tszheichoi/awesome-sensor-logger/UNITS.md

 Each row is one received advertisement.
 Sensor Logger records advertisements raw, and may additionally interpret them where an existing decoder is available -- see the [sensor-ble](https://github.com/tszheichoi/sensor-ble) library for the supported devices.
 For decoding raw payloads yourself, see the [Recording Bluetooth LE sensors](https://github.com/tszheichoi/awesome-sensor-logger#recording-bluetooth-le-sensors) section of the README for worked examples.

+time, seconds_elapsed, sensor, id, rssi, manufacturerData, advertisement, serviceData.

 - `id` is the device identifier (a MAC address on Android, a system-assigned UUID on iOS).
 - `rssi` is the Received Signal Strength Indicator, in dBm.
 A larger negative value means a weaker signal.
 Can be null.
 - `txPowerLevel` is the advertised transmit power, in dBm, where the device reports one.
 - `manufacturerData` is the raw manufacturer data field, hex encoded.

-If you record all nearby devices, the sensor is named `bluetooth`.
-If you select individual devices, each gets its own file named `bluetooth-<id>`.
+- `advertisement` is the hex of the full advertising payload
+- `serviceData`, <uuid>:<hex> entries pipe-joined.

 ## BluetoothMetadata

-Written once per discovered device, alongside the advertisements above.
+Written once (or twice) per discovered device, alongside the advertisements above.

 - `id` is the device identifier, matching the `id` in the Bluetooth records.
 - `name` is the device name.